FAC8/READMES/table-structure.md

 ## Joining tables

 Suppose we wish to extract all data about a customer and the account of that customer.
 We can 'join' the tables using the primary key.

-SELECT

-Here we are joining records in the table `orders` to `customers` where the values of the `key` and `customer` fields are the same.
-We can perform exactly the same task more idiomatically by using the `JOIN` command:
+Here we are joining records in the table `orders` to `customers` where the values of the `key` and `customer` fields are the same:

 ```SQL
 SELECT * FROM customers